nathfavour/gitlab-mirror-maker/README.md

 For each public repository in your GitLab account a new GitHub repository is created using the same name and description.
 It also adds a `[mirror]` suffix at the end of the description and sets the website URL the original GitLab repo.
 See [the mirror of this repo](https://github.com/grdl/gitlab-mirror-maker) as an example.

 Once the mirror is created it automatically updates the target GitHub repository every time changes are pushed to the original GitLab repo.

+## glab CLI Integration

+When the `--use-glab` flag is enabled, GitLab Mirror Maker will use the glab CLI to interact with GitLab.
+This means:

+1. It will use your existing glab authentication
+2. You can configure mirroring options specific to the glab CLI
+3. You don't need to provide a GitLab token

 ### What is mirrored?